 Peer assessment refers to when students of equal status assess each other’s work.
 This process is said to improve students’ metacognitive skills as well as enhance their understanding of knowledge.
 Teachers use this form of assessment to develop interpersonal skills and group dynamics.

 Scaffolding is the support that is given to students when a new concept is introduced.
 In order to best facilitate learning, teachers introduce motivational techniques to pique student interest.
 Some scaffolding techniques may include activating prior knowledge, modeling, displaying a visual graphic, using verbal cues, using a graphic organizer, asking questions, making predications, or teaching key terms before reading.

 Student Progress Monitoring

 Text complexity refers to how challenging the material is for a child at their specific grade level.
-The common core standards introduced three levels for measuring text complexity: Quantitative, qualitative, reader and task.
-The teachers uses these three ways to measure complexity, along with their professional judgment.
+The common core standards introduced three levels for measuring text complexity: quantitative measures, qualitative measures, and considerations related to reader and task.
+The teacher uses these three ways to measure complexity, along with their professional judgment.